jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

 **Case 2**

 * The minimum is a leaf node, this means that

-    * We have no children to deal with
+    * There are no children to deal with
     * Therefore, just remove the node

 * By eliminating only a leaf node, the ordering will not be affected